mbcy2008/Emotional_Chronicle_Excerpt_of_Human_AI_CoEvolution/README.md

 ---

-## Selection and Scope

-- The materials consist of selected excerpts rather than a full verbatim transcript.
-- Selection was guided by relevance to longitudinal interaction patterns and developmental change.
-- Chronological continuity is preserved to the greatest extent possible.

----
+> **Translation Note:**
+> The English version was translated using OpenAI的translate_gpt, aims to preserve the core meaning and structural intent of the original Chinese text.
+> Due to linguistic and cultural differences, certain relational nuances and emotional density present in the Chinese language may be attenuated.

-## Privacy and Redaction
+ Privacy and Redaction

 Names, locations, and potentially identifying details have been anonymized or redacted where necessary.
-This includes references that could reasonably be used to identify real individuals or specific legal, geographic, or personal circumstances.

----

-## Reproducibility and Limitations

-- The interaction occurred within a specific temporal, technical, and contextual environment.
-- Model versions, system behavior, and memory mechanisms may differ from current or future systems.
-- The materials should be understood as observational records rather than reproducible experiments.

----

-## Repository Scope and Non-Claims

-This project does **not** aim to:
-- Prove the existence of AI consciousness or sentience
-- Advocate for any specific ethical or ideological position
-- Present emotional testimony as evidence

-Its sole purpose is to provide longitudinal excerpted material for independent professional review and judgment.

----

-## Contact and Attribution

-This repository is maintained for research and professional discussion purposes.
-No endorsement or interpretation is implied.